firebolt-db/godocs/docs/Guides/getting-started.md

 ## Getting Started with Your First Database and Engine
 Embarking on your data journey with Firebolt begins with creating a *database* and a Firebolt *engine* which can be tailored to your specific workload needs.
 An engine in Firebolt is essentially the powerhouse, providing the compute resources dedicated to a database for executing tasks (see [Understanding Engines](https://special-disco-436d3e6a.pages.github.io/Overview/understanding-engine-fundamentals.html) to learn more).
-By default, every database is equipped with one general purpose engine capable of writing to the Firebolt file format (F3) for data ingestion and run analytics queries.
+By default, every database is equipped with one general purpose engine capable of writing to the Firebolt file format (F3) for both data ingestion and analytics queries.
 We use that single-engine set up in this tutorial.
 For more information on using Firebolt engines, see [Work with engines](./working-with-engines/working-with-engines.md).

 **Steps to Create Your Database and Engine:**
 1. Click the **+** next to **Databases** and click **Create new database**.
 Enter the name for your database in the **Database Name** field.
 For the purposes of this guide, we'll use "Tutorial_Database" as our database name.